-Each stage in a supply chain is connected through the flow of products, information, and funds.
-These flows often occur in both directions and may be managed by one of the stages or an intermediary.
 Each stage in Figure 1-2 need not be present in a supply chain.
 As discussed in Chapter 4, the appropriate design of the supply chain depends on both the customer's needs and the roles played by the stages involved.
 For example, Dell has two supply chain structures that it uses to serve its customers.
-For its server business, Dell builds to order; that is, a customer order initiates manufacturing at Dell.
-For the sale of servers, Dell does not have a separate retailer, distributor, or wholesaler in the supply chain.
-Dell also sells consumer products such as PCs and tablets through retailers such as Walmart, which carry Dell products in inventory.
-This supply chain thus contains an extra stage (the retailer), compared with the direct sales model used by Dell for servers.
+For its corporate clients and also some individuals who want a customized personal computer (PC), Dell builds to order; that is, a customer order initiates manufacturing at Dell.
+For these customers, Dell does not have a separate retailer, distributor, or wholesaler in the supply chain.
+Since 2007, Dell has also sold its PCs through Wal-Mart in the United States and the GOME Group, China's largest electronics retailer.
+Both Wal-Mart and the GOME Group carry Dell machines in inventory.
+This supply chain thus contains an extra stage (the retailer) compared to the direct sales model also used by Dell.
 In the case of other retail stores, the supply chain may also contain a wholesaler or distributor between the store and the manufacturer.